hellowearemito/yii2-sentry/README.md

 php composer.phar require --prefer-dist mito/yii2-sentry "*"
 ```

-or add the following line to the require section of your `composer.json` file.
+or add the following line to the require section of your `composer.json` file:

 ```
 "mito/yii2-sentry": "*"